Fitch watching Turkey's response to protests; no rating threat yet

 "Nonetheless, much will depend on how the authorities respond to the protests.
 Poorly handled, the situation could escalate, with adverse consequences for the economy," it added.

-It said persistent political and social unrest could deter tourism, destabilize short-term capital inflows, drive up inflation and damage economic growth.
+It said persistent political and social unrest could deter tourism, destabilise short-term capital inflows, drive up inflation and damage economic growth.

 (Writing by Daren Butler; Editing by Nick Tattersall/Ruth Pitchford)